 PGLOA has a vested interest in coastal management, not only because it is the key signature of our precinct, but more importantly, because Port Geographe landowners are in part financing these activities through the SAR contribution to the Waterways Management Reserve Fund.
 This vested interest is even more heightened by the fact that the extent of the designated Port Geographe Coastal Management Area (PGCMA), to which we are contributing, extends well beyond the SAR catchment zone.

-Notwithstanding this, in late 2105 DoT undertook a substantial sand-trucking and deposition program on Wonnerup Beach, euphemistically called “nourishment”.
+The initial update of 2015 by DoT gave the first indication of a much improved natural by-passing in the first winter.
+Notwithstanding this, in late 2015 DoT undertook a substantial sand-trucking and deposition program on Wonnerup Beach, euphemistically called “nourishment”.

 Quantitative measurements of post-winter wrack accumulations by DoT in the previous three years gave volumes in the range of 115,000m3 to 150,000m3.

 The update for 2016 – a year of strong storms – showed a residual wrack of 15,000m3.
 Significantly it also showed an encouraging accumulation of sand on the Western Beach, together with pockets of depletion at Wonnerup Beach, and accumulations of wrack and sand in the port channel.
 No sand trucking was undertaken that year, but dredging was required in the port channel.

 The 2017 update can be viewed at: www.transport.wa.gov.au/portgeographe It noted a post-winter wrack build of only 12,000m3 and further accretion of sand at the Western Beach.
 There was further build-up in the port channel, again requiring dredging, and pockets of sand depletion at Wonnerup.
 The latter influenced DoT to undertake a major importation of sand all along Wonnerup Beach in the Autumn of 2018.

 Based on these observations it can be concluded: